 Once you have started your course you may choose to apply for study leave.
 Usually, leave is granted for a maximum of one full year or two consecutive semesters.
 You can also apply for study leave for one semester.

 You are required to complete your degree within a certain timeframe, which includes any periods of study leave.
-See study load and attendance.
+See study load.

 - Apply for intermission using the Web Enrolment System (WES).

 - Record your transaction number.